antrea-io/antrea/docs/service-loadbalancer.md

 ### Configure MetalLB with layer 2 mode

+Similar to the case of Antrea Service external IP management, MetalLB layer 2 mode also requires `kube-proxy`'s `strictARP` configuration to be enabled, when you are using `kube-proxy` IPVS.
+Please refer to the [Interoperability with kube-proxy IPVS mode](#interoperability-with-kube-proxy-ipvs-mode) section for more information.

 MetalLB is configured through a ConfigMap.
 To configure MetalLB to work in the layer 2 mode, you just need to provide the IP ranges to allocate external IPs.
 The IP ranges should be from the Node network subnet.